Down from 8 Houses

 detailed in writing with the

 application.
-I have not found any hardship explanations for the waivers
+I have not found any reasonable hardship explanations for the waivers

-follow PA Law - especially ones like this, that would negatively
+follow PA Law on hardships etc - especially ones like this, that would negatively

 impact nearby residents even if they DID follow the law.
 Ask that